algorand/graviton/README.md

 retsub
 ```

-You'd like to write some unit tests to validate that it computes what you think it should, and also make **assertions** about the:
+We'd like to write some unit tests to validate its correctness and make **assertions** about the:

 * program's opcode cost
 * program's stack